§1110. Carbon Dioxide Geologic Storage Trust Fund

 commercially or through government funding.

-F. The commissioner is authorized to enter into agreements and contracts and to
+G. The secretary is authorized to enter into agreements and contracts and to expend

 (1) To fund research and development in connection with carbon sequestration